boinkor-net/o/README.md

 ## Why do this at all?

-Depending on where you intend to use a ring buffer, it might be difficult to reason about whether what you get out is what you expect.
+Depending on where you intend to use a "generic" ring buffer (that backs onto an array of `interface{}`), it sometimes is difficult to reason about whether what you get out is what you expect.
 The error handling code for that sometimes gets grody, but really - that isn't the reason why I did this.

-Mostly, I did it as a semi-joke that could be useful.
-Now that I've written this, I'm no longer sure it is a joke.
-People might acually want to use this and feel good about using it, and now I'm terrified because I think this might actually be a reasonable thing to use, under some circumstances.
+Mostly, I did it as a semi-joke that I thought could be useful in a problem I was solving.
+Now that I've actually written this, I'm no longer sure it ever was a joke.
+People might acually want to use this and feel good about using it, and now I'm terrified because I think this might actually be a reasonable thing to use.